Kamiapp-fr/kami-collection/CONTRIBUTING.md

 That it now you can focus on your component.

 > By default the new component have the version ``0.0.0``.
 This will be automaticaly update during the next release, you don't need to update it manually.

+### Documentation

+When you add or update a component, you must write the documentation about it.
+To write it go into the `demos/docs/<component name>.html` file and update it.
+The *README* of the component is already write you **don't** must update it.
+You can also update the `demos/playgrounds/<component name>.html` file with your new feature if needed.
+The ``playground`` section use the ``api-viewer-element``, go [here](https://github.com/open-wc/api-viewer-element) to get more information about it.

 ### Build